 Travel recommendation due to the new coronavirus

-- Since 15 June 2020 the countries in the Schengen Area and the UK (Schengen Area = Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Sweden, Switzerland, Slovakia and Spain)
+- The countries in the Schengen Area and the UK (Schengen Area = Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Sweden, Switzerland, Slovakia and Spain)

-- Since 20 July 2020 the following additional countries: Andorra, Australia, Bulgaria, Canada, Croatia, Cyprus, Georgia, Ireland, Japan, Monaco, New Zealand, Ruanda, San Marino, South Korea, Thailand, Tunisia, Uruguay, Vatican/Holy See
+- The following additional countries: Andorra, Australia, Bulgaria, Canada, Croatia, Cyprus, Georgia, Ireland, Japan, Monaco, New Zealand, Ruanda, San Marino, South Korea, Thailand, Tunisia, Uruguay, Vatican/Holy See

-- Please note: Due to the current epidemiological situation, we do, however, recommend that you avoid non-urgent travel to the following countries, although the normal entry requirements apply for these countries: Andorra, Croatia, Malta, Monaco, San Marino, Spain and the Czech Republic as well as certain areas in France and Austria.
+- Please note: Due to the current epidemiological situation, we do, however, recommend that you avoid non-urgent travel to the following countries: Andorra, Belgium, Canada, Croatia, Denmark, Czech Republic, Georgia, Hungary, Iceland, Ireland, Luxembourg, Malta, Monaco, Netherlands, Portugal, Slovakia, Slovenia, Spain, Tunisia and United Kingdom of Great Britain, as well as certain areas in Austria, France, Germany and Italy.

 Please be aware that the epidemiological situation can change quickly.
 If your travel destination is classified as a country or area with an increased risk of infection, you will be required to go into quarantine following your return to Switzerland – this will apply irrespective of how the country or area in question was classified prior to your departure.